emo-bon/data-workflow-book/book/08-addendum/glossary.md

     A ro-crate-metadata.json file is a JSON-LD file that provides a detailed description of the contents and structure of an RO-Crate.
 It maps relationships between files and their metadata, ensuring traceability, context, and purpose for data within research workflows.

 - ### Sequence
     A DNA string.
-Specifically, we mean (raw) sequences as produced from the material samples by Genoscope and held on their cloud drive and then archived on ENA.
+Specifically, we mean (raw) sequences as produced from the material samples by Genoscope and held on their cloud drive and then archived on ENA (https://www.ebi.ac.uk/ena/browser/home).

 - ### Processed Sequences / OTUs / ASVs
     These are sequences that have been processed by a bioinformatics code to a stage where they can be/have been compared to taxonomic reference libraries.